 "No," Marlon said.
 "The transaction always goes through the self-serve checkout.
 Except one time when Belinda rang it all up.
 But you know Belinda."

-Carlos laughed.
 "Yeah I know Belinda.
 That's weird.
-That's all seriously weird."
-He shrugged.
+That's all seriously weird," Carlos laughed.
 "At least someone's buying them, not stealing them.
 I had my money on it being some new gang initiation.
 'Steal all the Handy Pavilion's pulleys and join the Bloody Dagger Gang, or whatever."

 Laura stood.
 She knew how unnaturally she was moving, as she willed every limb to act normally.
 God, this was so stupid, so embarrassing.
 But if what her future self had said was true… No, it wasn't worth thinking about.

 Keep the pulleys away from the lumpy looking Mr Williams, that's what the Laura from the future had said.
 It was so much harder than it sounded.
 She'd tried losing boxes at first, but there was only so long that could go on before anyone noticed.
-She knew Doctor Justice—Clint Bryane—through the Vigilancers and he'd lent her his credit card.
+She knew Clint Bryant--aka Doctor Justice--through the Vigilancers and he'd lent her his credit card.
 Laura could buy a million pulleys before it affected Clint's bottom line.

 No, the problem wasn't the money, it was the store.
 Hardware stores need pulleys.
 End of story.
 Sooner or later they'd find a way to keep them on the shelves all week long.
 And then what would she do?

 "Giving up so easily?"
 Laura turned to find herself face-to-face with Future Laura.

 In the distance, a man wearing a circlet of brass gears and a dashiki whirled around to face them, a wooden box in one hand.
 Laura pointedly refused to notice him.